Twitter Offers Mixed Reactions to Kyler Murray's Massive Extension

-Twitter offers mixed reactions to Kyler Murray’s massive extension originally appeared on NBC Sports Chicago
+Twitter offers mixed reactions to Kyler Murray’s massive extension originally appeared on NBC Sports Bayarea

 Kyler Murray secured a major bag on Thursday, but the reaction to his payday was more of a mixed bag.